Cloud Storage and Chromebook Make a Perfect Match

 Partnering with numerous high-end technology manufacturers, including titans like Samsung, Dell, ASUS, and Lenovo, to produce lightweight, efficient, and blazing fast laptops that run the Chrome Operating System (Chrome OS).

-These amazing little gadgets take full advantage of cloud computing and in operating system that “lives” in the cloud to provide a computing experience quite unlike anything else ever before.
+These amazing little gadgets take full advantage of cloud computing and the operating systems that “lives” in the cloud to provide a computing experience quite unlike anything else ever before.

 5 Problems and Limitations of the Chromebook